E-file and E-pay Mandate for Employers (Assembly Bill 1245)

 This mandate contains a waiver provision for employers who are unable to electronically submit employment tax returns, wage reports, and payroll tax deposits.

-The EDD will accept waiver requests from employers beginning July 2016.
 To request a waiver, employers must complete and submit the E-file and E-pay Mandate Waiver Request (DE 1245W).

 Here are the ways to obtain a DE 1245W:

 - Download the DE 1245W from the EDD website.

 - Contact the Taxpayer Assistance Center at 888-745-3886.

 Waiver requests can be submitted by mail or fax to:

 Employers will be notified by mail if their waiver is approved or denied.
 An approved waiver will be valid for one year.
 Upon the expiration of the approval period, an employer must start to electronically file and pay, or submit a new waiver request to avoid a non-compliance penalty.

 Penalties for Not Complying with the E-file and E-pay Mandate